 SEVEN ANSWERS TO FIND OUT MORE

-Below 7°C, or for most of the period running from October to March, winter tyres offer greater road holding ability compared to summer tyres.
-During the cold months, the compound used in summer tyres hardens which decreases its road holding, traction and braking capabilities.
+Below 7°C, or for most of the period running from October to March, winter tires offer greater road holding ability compared to summer tires.
+During the cold months, the compound used in summer tires hardens which decreases its road holding, traction and braking capabilities.

 Winter tyres have been developed to offer excellent performance when the temperature is below 7°C. During the summer their compound, which is softer than that of summer tyres, wears much more rapidly and hence doesn't perform as well.

 This option is strongly advised against.
-In fact, if the car is front-wheel drive, and winter tyres are fitted only at the front, there is a risk of losing control of the vehicle.
-If the car is rear-wheel drive, and winter tyres are fitted only at the rear, there is a risk of losing control when cornering.
-Finally, if winter tyres are fitted on the non-driving wheel axle it will be very difficult to move on icy or snow-covered roads.
+In fact, if the car is front-wheel drive, and winter tires are fitted only at the front, there is a risk of losing control of the vehicle.
+If the car is rear-wheel drive, and winter tires are fitted only at the rear, there is a risk of losing control when cornering.
+Finally, if winter tires are fitted on the non-driving wheel axle it will be very difficult to move on icy or snow-covered roads.

-The braking distance with winter tyres is reduced by 10% on wet roads and by 20% on snow.
-This means that, with winter tyres, below 7°C, you can stop sooner and will be able to control the vehicle more effectively.
+The braking distance with winter tires is reduced by 10% on wet roads and by 20% on snow.
+This means that, with winter tires, below 7°C, you can stop sooner and will be able to control the vehicle more effectively.